paulinamarengo1/pokemon-card-analysis/README.md

 The CSV is loaded into Microsoft SQL Server where all analysis is performed.
 Sealed products (boxes, packs) are excluded from all queries since they behave differently from individual cards.

 ### 3. Analysis (SQL)
-Six queries drive the core analysis:
+Seven queries drive the core analysis:

 - **Total cards in dataset** — baseline count of scraped records
 - **Top 10 most expensive ungraded cards** — market overview of highest value cards